Siderite/lichessTools/README.md

  - Hide header shortcut
  - Next move behavior for variations (like Chessbase)
  - Save blog while editing it
+ - Option to switch to Analysis when your game ends
  - commands! type /help to get a list

 Version 2.3 breaking changes: